 Very similar technology (reflink) has made its way into XFS public branches some time ago and got official support by some distributions, like Ubuntu 18.04 and onward.
 This allowed us to leverage the technology, thus simplify and speed up all synthetic operations for Linux backup repositories based on XFS.

 Now, let me address all of you who use NAS devices and SMB/NFS shares as a target destination for the backups.
 Our history supporting such targets encounters some challenges that users face.
 SMB protocol generally provides very poor reliability with non-continuously available shares and is a huge problem recognized by our technical support.
 When an application (like VBR) writes data to an SMB share using WinAPI, it receives success for this I/O operation prematurely, despite of the actual result, so it can sometimes result in data corruption.
-Prior to v10
+Prior to v10 Veeam has been recommending to work around it by setting an SMB gateway proxy as close as possible to the SMB share.
+In case of NFS shares, we had to ask users to mount them to a Linux server before using as it was the only way to transfer backups there.

 VBR v10 is introducing native (write-through) support for NFS shares, overcoming the aforementioned limitations.
 The goal of this capability is to provide a more reliable option for growing number of non-enterprise class NAS users as well as to simplify backup creation process for customers with NFS repositories.